 1. Hemp Seeds

-Hemp seeds are high in protein and fiber, both of which can help to increase feelings of satiety.
-Hemp seeds are also famously rich in omega-3 fatty acids; and because of their unique flavor, hemp seeds sweeten your salad without artificial sugar.
+Hemp seeds are high in protein and fibre, both of which can help to increase feelings of satiety.
+They’re also famously rich in omega-3 fatty acids, and because of their unique flavour, hemp seeds sweeten your salad without artificial sugar.

 2. Hot Peppers

 Hot peppers don’t just cut calories by staving your appetite.
 Spicy peppers contain capsaicin, a substance which may be able to help you feel more satiated while boosting your metabolism.
 Capsaicin can be found in jalapenos, cayenne, and a variety of other hot peppers.

 Almonds add a satisfying crunch and delightful, nutty flavour to any salad.
 Chock full of healthy fats and protein, they also pack a nutritional punch.

 If you’re pouring on store-bought dressings filled with fat, sugar and chemicals, you may be negating all those good-for-you salad benefits.
 So why not save some money and create your own nutritious salad dressings at home?
 From creamy to balsamic, we’ve collected 10 of our favorite easy recipes for you to try.

 5. Wide Variety Of Greens

 Instead of sticking with ordinary iceberg, try a variety of different greens and herbs.
 From arugula and spinach to radicchio and romaine, there’s a world of different greens out there that each possess unique health benefits, colours and flavours.